 Lionfish (Pterois volitans, Pterois miles), venomous fishes native to the Indo-Pacific and Red Sea, are the first invasive species of fish to establish themselves in the Western Atlantic (Schofield 2009).

 Although they are quite beautiful, they are also skilled predators capable of eating any fish or invertebrate that will fit in their gaping mouths, and they have venomous spines that can cause serious injury to people.

 The first lionfish recorded in the Western Atlantic (east coast of the United States, Caribbean Sea and Gulf of Mexico) was a specimen captured near Dania, Florida in 1985.
 No other lionfish sightings were reported until 1992.
 The most likely source of these fish was the home aquarium trade.

 In 2010, sightings were also recorded in the northwestern Gulf of Mexico, along the coasts of Alabama, Mississippi and Louisiana.
-By October 2010, lionfish were recorded at Sonnier Bank, about 60 miles east of East Flower Garden Bank (EFGB).
+In July 2011, the first lionfish was observed in the sanctuary, at Stetson Bank.

 By the end of 2015, over 2,600 lionfish were observed within the sanctuary.
 About 1,500 of those were successfully removed and analyzed for important data.